bonitasoft/bonita-doc/md/api-extensions.md

 * Open the `custom-permissions-mapping.properties` from Development menu > REST API extension > Edit permission mapping
 * Add the following line: `profile|User=[demoPermission]`
 * Save the file
-* Logout from the current session and relogin
+* Logout from the current session and log back in

 REST API extension examples show how to: